-These are some of the best Non-QM lenders in the industry right now.
+These are some of the best Non-QM lenders or Portfolio Lenders in the industry right now.
 We work with some of them and keep a close eye on the changing guidelines.
 Some lenders will offer programs that others will not.
 The rates these lenders offer are also not the same.

 Let us help you to determine which one is the best option for you by completing this form with just some basic loan scenario information.
 Then, we will get back to you immediately with your best option.

 Why are interest only loans considered non-qm loans?

 Interest only loans are Non-QM loans because of the risk involved for both the borrower and lender.
 It the borrower is making just interest payments, then the principal balance is never paid down.
 If the housing market declines, there would be little equity in the home leaving the potential for both parties being under water.